 Po Leung Kuk Orphanage, 66 Leighton Road, Causeway Bay, Hong Kong, 2277 8888, www.poleungkuk.org.hk

 A Christian charity dedicated to helping drug addicts, the homeless and other people in need.
 Remar Hong Kong has a large warehouse and are able to take your larger electrical appliances and furniture.
 Call or email them to arrange a pick-up (with charges for their assistance and travel).

 What can you donate: Large electrical appliances and furniture.

-A brand new online consignment shop, Retykle helps you sell your kiddo’s (0 – 6 years) high end clothing with a simple click on their online store.
+Retykle accepts and sells high-end kiddo’s clothing (from 0 – 10 years) with a simple click on their online store.
 Every time someone purchases one of your pieces, you’ll be notified via email that a payment was made to your PayPal account.
 What’s great about this transaction is that you can purge some of your quality pieces and make a little money on the side!

 These folks run a number of charity projects, including day care and donation services for the elderly.
 St. James’ Settlement also runs a number of charity projects, including a food bank for the elderly.
 Drop off canned or dry food which have an expiry date more than 8 weeks away.

 What can you donate: All wearable clothing, small electrical appliances and canned or dry food items.